 We seek opportunities for service to benefit the University and the Tulsa community as an expression of appreciation toward those who facilitate and support our education and student community.

 In all we do, we seek to strengthen our community by promising to stand against behaviors and actions that breach this pledge and de-mean others in the campus community – students, faculty, staff, and visitors.
 Through our contributions we will endeavor to leave The University of Tulsa a better community than when we entered it.

-As a student of The University of Tulsa, I pledge to strive for excellence in the pursuit of wisdom, to acknowledge the University’s foundation on a faith in God while respecting the faith traditions of all individuals, and to be of service to others in accordance with the ideals set forth in the Student Commitment.
+As a student of The University of Tulsa, I pledge to strive for excellence in the pursuit of wisdom, to acknowledge the University’s foundation on a faith in God while respecting the faith traditions of all individuals, and to be of service to others in accordance with the

 Official Means of Communication with Students